-On the sweeter side we had to try the shaved ice and jelly desserts, Tanghulu (sugar coated fruits), Imagawayaki (disc shaped pancakes with red bean or custard filling) and we had our fair share of the popular, Taiwan invented Bubble Tea.
+On the sweeter side we had to try the shaved ice and jelly desserts, tanghulu (sugar coated fruits), imagawayaki (disc shaped pancakes with red bean or custard filling) and we had our fair share of the popular Taiwan invented Bubble Tea.

 There are so many great areas in Taipei and a full range of accommodation for every budget.
 When we first arrived we stayed near the Taipei Main Station because of its proximity to many attractions.
-Twing Stay was affordable with either hostel or hotel rooms, offering a shared kitchen and complimentary breakfast.
+Hatago was affordable with either hostel or hotel rooms, offering a shared kitchen and complimentary breakfast.

 Hiking in Taroko National Park

-We went into Hualien for dinner.
+We went into Hualien for dinner on our first night.
 Without any bus schedule clarity we took a taxi the 20-30 minutes in and out, which ran us about $32 USD roundtrip.
 We weren’t overly impressed with the city and really wanted to be out in nature but we took advantage of the amazing dumpling restaurants.
 We didn’t realize how difficult it would be to find food and snacks for our mountain adventures so we got what we could while in Hualien.

 Taking the bus is the most affordable option (you can join group tours or hire a taxi or private tour guide for the day) and it was convenient enough we took it both days.

 The most difficult walk of the day was the small hill to the Changchun Temple and the stairs up to the bell tower.
 There is a steep road leading to a suspension bridge that had both kids being carried for a short period, but the stairs were an easy negotiation for our daughter with the allure of ringing the bell at the top.

 On our second day we had a more ambitious plans for a proper hike through the forest.
 We were going further up the gorge to Tianxiang so we hopped on the 1141 bus just down the road from our hotel (on the main road from Hualien).

 Where to stay in Taroko National Park with kids

 Next time we will stay in walking distance to the train station, bus stops and main street at either the Starry Inn or the Taroko Liiko Hotel.
 While there isn’t a lot to the town, we would choose the proximity to the park as the priority for visiting the area.

-When to visit Taiwan
+The best time to visit Taiwan

 Shoulder season is September and October and April through June.
 July and August is high season and can be very hot.
-Rain is very common in Taiwan all year round but Typhoon season starts in June and could go until October, which can affect flights, traffic, sailing and access to remote areas.
+Rain is very common in Taiwan all year round.
+Typhoon season starts in June and could go until October, which can affect flights, traffic, sailing and access to remote areas.

-Other places to visit in Taiwan with kids
+Other places to go in Taiwan